84-year-old woman wins Spain's best new actress prize | DW | 26.01.2020

 The tweet from the official Goya Awards account showing her speech quickly went viral.

-At the Cannes festival, Sanchez became a sensation on the red carpet when she danced a muñeira, a traditional dance of Galicia, the region where she was born and her current home.
+At Cannes, Sanchez became a sensation on the red carpet when she danced the muñeira, a traditional dance of Galicia, the region where she was born and her current home.

 From Galicia to Brazil and back